Field of activity

 The system was installed and started up directly by our trained technicians.

-Finally, in the testing phase, olfactometric measurements were conducted that demonstrated abatement efficiencies of approximately 80%.
+In the testing phase, olfactometric measurements were conducted that demonstrated abatement efficiencies exceeding 85%.